mulesoft/api-policies/wss-soap-saml-assertion-policy/README.md

 ### Web Service Security SAML assertion validation policy ###

 The policy validates WSS Security Assertion Markup Language (SAML) assertions that are attached to inbound SOAP requests.
 It heavily relies on [CXF component](http://www.mulesoft.org/documentation/display/current/CXF+Module+Reference) which can be configured for Web security functionality.
-The following configuration properties are put to use:

-	action 						SAMLTokenUnsigned Signature
-	signaturePropFile			<Path to the crypto file>
+The *SAMLTokenUnsigned Signature* is specified as a WS configuration action.
 Specifying *SAMLTokenUnsigned* performs an unsigned SAML Token validation and *Signature* message signature validation.

 You can find more information about CXF framework [here](http://cxf.apache.org/docs/ws-security.html).